godot-dimensions/g4mf/specification/specification.md

 G4MF uses materials to define the appearance of surfaces.
 Each material is made of multiple channels, each of which may have a separate color, texture, and more.
 Materials are referenced by mesh surfaces, which are contained in meshes.
 Material channels may have per-cell colors, per-edge colors, per-vertex colors, and/or texture mapping, each of which points to an accessor that encodes the data.

 For convenience, the details of how materials work are described in a separate file: [G4MF Material](parts/material.md).

+### Shapes

+G4MF shapes define mathematical shapes used for physics and other use cases.
+Each shape has a type and many size parameters which define the bounds of the shape.
+Most shapes are implicit surfaces, meaning that they are defined by a mathematical function and have a well-defined inside and outside.
+Shapes may be referenced on nodes to be used as physics colliders.
+If shapes are not referenced by node physics or by an extension, they are not used and may be ignored.

+For convenience, the details of how shapes work are described in a separate file: [G4MF Shape](parts/physics/shape.md).

 ## Extensions